- 11+ English: ISEB and public school exams, including pre-tests

-I also harbour a long-term ambition to complete a Masters degree in Psychology, having always been fascinated by the interplay between the mind and brain both scientifically and philosophically.
+I also harbour a long-term ambition to pursue further studies in Psychology, having always been fascinated by the interplay between the mind and brain both scientifically and philosophically.
 However, fascination doesn't necessarily entail understanding, and so I can commonly be found poring over the latest articles in philosophy of mind with a look of thorough befuddlement.

-On a less cerebral note, I enjoy exploring the many cultural sights of London - particularly gigs, theatre and museums.
+On a less cerebral note, I enjoy exploring the many cultural sights of London: musical theatre, discussion groups, gigs and museums in particular.